Yarralumla, Australian Capital Territory: Suburb amenities

 The Yarralumla local shopping centre is located on the corner of Bentham and Novar Streets.
 It contains a supermarket, dry-cleaners, chemist, gift shop, restaurants and speciality shops.

 Weston Park is situated on a peninsula near the western end of Lake Burley Griffin.
 The park includes swimming areas, children's play equipment and wading pools, and a miniature railway, and is a popular barbecue spot on weekends.
 Weston Park forms part of a string of parks that line the southern shore of Lake Burley Griffin; other parks include Yarralumla Bay, Lennox Gardens (incorporating a Japanese garden named Canberra Nara Park) and Stirling Park.
 With its waterfront location on Lake Burley Griffin, Yarralumla Bay is the base of the Canberra Rowing Club, ANU Sailing Club, the Australian Institute of Sport Rowing Centre and the YMCA Sailing Club, while the Southern Cross Yacht Club is based at Lotus Bay opposite Lennox Gardens.
 Yarralumla Neighbourhood Oval is adjacent to the suburb's primary school as well as a community hall and some tennis courts.

 Yarralumla's only scheduled public transport is provided by ACTION buses.
 Route 57 from Woden Interchange to City Interchange operates along Novar Street, Schlich Street and Hopetoun Circuit.
 The business case for the proposed second stage of the Capital Metro light rail system that was released in 2019 included stops at Albert Hall on Commonwealth Avenue on the eastern edge of Yarralumla and at the intersections of Adelaide Avenue with Hopetoun Circuit and with Novar and Kent streets on the southern edge.
+Construction of Stage 2A, a 1.7 km extension from the city centre to Commonwealth Park, began in February 2025; track-laying commenced in January 2026 with passenger services expected in 2028.
+Stage 2B, which would extend the line a further 10 km along Adelaide Avenue to Woden with proposed stops at Hopetoun Circuit and Kent Street on the southern edge of the suburb, was undergoing environmental assessment As of 2026, with a revised EIS to be submitted for approval during 2026.

 Yarralumla is home to three places of worship: St Peter Chanel's on the corner of Weston and Loch Streets, Yarralumla Uniting Church on Denman Street, and the Canberra Mosque on Empire Circuit.